Together, we can transform the fear of bullying, violence, and abuse, into a future of lifelong safety and success for today’s youth.

 Take these 5 actions to protect children and teens from harm and empower young people to take charge of their own well being.

 Decide to put safety ahead of discomfort for young people, yourself, and everyone important to you!
 As they get older, encourage young people to make the Kidpower Put Safety First Commitment for themselves.

-Individuals and organizations can help spread the word all month via social media with simple status updates, links and tweets.
-Sign up for our free weekly eNewsletter to keep up with updates and consider taking just 5 minutes every week in September to help keep up awareness and share new resources as the become available throughout the month.
+Individuals and organizations can help spread the word via social media with simple status updates, links and tweets.
+Sign up for our free weekly eNewsletter to keep up with updates and take just 5 minutes every week to help keep up awareness and share new resources as they become available throughout the year.

 If you would like to join us in furthering this exciting initiative, please contact us at firstname.lastname@example.org.